 Obviously, I am not talking about dad bonding with his baby by running through a few long calculations here!
 I am talking about simple things, like pointing at items and explaining what they are and what they are used for.

 Babies are not going to be able to remember a lot of this, however, simply the act of teaching is enough to strengthen the bond, and will feed their inquisitive nature!

-Spending time outsides has some huge benefits for Dad and Baby.
-For a start, it opens up the world you the Baby by allowing them to see things that they do not see indoors.
+Spending time outside has some huge benefits for dad and baby.
+For a start, it opens up the world you the baby by allowing them to see things that they do not see indoors.
 Wildlife, shops, and nature.